Xorlev/gatekeeper/README.md

 ## Service Discovery Implementations

 Currently only supports Netflix Curator Service Discovery Extensions.
-Other implementations are trivial and can be implemented by including gatekeeper-core, and including your dependency in the resulting gatekeeper-agent build.
+Other implementations are trivial and can be implemented by including `gatekeeper-core`, and including your dependency in the resulting gatekeeper-agent build.

 ## FAQ